IS5882/IS5882.github.io/_pages/about.md

 This is Injy Sarhan's home on the web!

-*TL,DR* NLP enthusaist, currently working on my Ph.D. from Utrecht University, The Netherlands.
+**TL;DR** NLP enthusaist, currently working on my Ph.D. from Utrecht University, The Netherlands.
 My work in mainly focused on Open Information Extraction for Knowledge Representation.